Fengyee/fengyee.github.io/content/event/ImplicitTerrain_cvpr2024/index.md

 #   country: United States

 summary: 'We present our CVPR 2024 paper "ImplicitTerrain: a Continuous Surface Model for Terrain Data Analysis" at the 1st Workshop on Implicit Neural Representation for Vision'
-abstract: 'Digital terrain models (DTMs) are pivotal in remote sensing, cartography, and landscape management, requiring accurate surface representation and topological information restoration.
-While topology analysis traditionally relies on smooth manifolds, the absence of an easy-to-use continuous surface model for a large terrain results in a preference for discrete meshes.
-Structural representation based on topology provides a succinct surface description, laying the foundation for many terrain analysis applications.
-However, on discrete meshes, numerical issues emerge, and complex algorithms are designed to handle them.
-This paper brings the context of terrain data analysis back to the continuous world and introduces ImplicitTerrain, an implicit neural representation (INR) approach for modeling high-resolution terrain continuously and differentiably.
-Our comprehensive experiments demonstrate superior surface fitting accuracy, effective topological feature retrieval, and various topographical feature extraction that are implemented over this compact representation in parallel.
-To our knowledge, ImplicitTerrain pioneers a feasible continuous terrain surface modeling pipeline that provides a new research avenue for our community.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.